twardoch/yaplon/README.md

     git clone https://github.com/twardoch/yaplon.git
     cd yaplon
     ```
-2.  **Create and activate a virtual environment (recommended):**
+2.  **Install development dependencies:**
     ```bash
-    python3 -m venv venv
-    source venv/bin/activate  # On macOS/Linux
-    # Or: venv\Scripts\activate  # On Windows
+    make install-dev
     ```
-3.  **Install in editable mode with development dependencies:**
+    This installs the package in editable mode with all development dependencies.

-    ```bash
-    pip install -e .[dev]
-    ```
-    This installs the package so that changes you make to the source code are immediately reflected.
-Development dependencies include tools for testing, linting, and packaging.
+For detailed build and development instructions, see [BUILD.md](./BUILD.md).

 ## Usage